 Contract Holder Fees

-• Payments in default **;
+• Payments in default* as shown below;

-• Payments in respect of council tax;
+• Payments in respect of council tax payable directly to local authority;

-• Payments in respect of utilities;
+• Payments in respect of utilities payable directly to utility provider;

-• Payments in respect of communication services.
+• Payments in respect of communication services payable directly to service provider

 Please note the following additional payments that are permitted for contract holders with Standard Occupation Contracts: